 Once the auditory stimulus makes its way through the ear, it travels along the VIIIth cranial nerve to the brainstem and then up to the brain for processing.
-In some instances the ear may be healthy, but a significant hearing loss is caused by damage to the nerve itself.
-A tumour on the VIII the cranial nerve can cause this type of hearing loss
+Sometimes, the ear may be healthy, but a significant hearing loss is caused by damage to the nerve itself.
+The most common type of neural hearing disorder is caused by a tumor on the VIIIth cranial nerve.

 Treatment: VIIIth nerve tumors are slow-growing and benign.
 Depending on the size, a physician may choose to simply monitor its growth.
-Tumours are removed surgically.
-This carries significant risk to the auditory nerve.
+Tumors can also be removed surgically, but with significant risk to the auditory nerve.
 Hearing aids may also be helpful.

 Conductive Hearing Loss

 Conductive Hearing Loss is a problem of the middle or outer ear.
 More often than not, it occurs when there is a problem in the middle ear which interferes with the passing sound to the cochlea (inner ear).
-Conductive hearing loss is caused by something as simple as too much ear wax.
-The problem is also caused by ear infections, punctured eardrums, abnormal bone growth in the middle ear (otosclerosis).
+Conductive hearing loss can be caused by something as simple as too much ear wax.
+However, mostly the problem is caused by ear infections, punctured eardrums, abnormal bone growth in the Middle ear (otosclerosis).
 It is most common in children and because of problems in delivery of healthcare in indigenous populations.